umami-software/umami/README.md

 The build step will also create tables in your database if you are installing for the first time.
 It will also create a login user with username **admin** and password **umami**.

-### Start the application
+### Start the Application

 ```bash
 yarn start
 ```

-By default this will launch the application on `http://localhost:3000`.
+By default, this will launch the application on `http://localhost:3000`.
 You will need to either [proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) requests from your web server or change the [port](https://nextjs.org/docs/api-reference/cli#production) to serve the application directly.

 ## Installing with Docker

-To build the umami container and start up a Postgres database, run:
+To build the Umami container and start up a Postgres database, run:

 ```bash
 docker compose up -d